elihschiff/Rubber-Duck-Python/CONTRIBUTING.md

 commit to your own project, and then request approval for the code to be added to the main repository.
 Go to the project you want to fork through the “Project” drop down menu at the top of the website.
-Then click the “**Fork**” button.
-You’ll then be brought to a screen that says **“Fork project**,” where you’ll choose where you want to fork.
+Then click the “Fork” button.
+You’ll then be brought to a screen that says “Fork project”, where you’ll choose where you want to fork.
 Select the namespace you want to create your fork in.
 If the namespace you chose to fork the project to has another project with the same path name, you will be presented with a warning that the forking could not be completed.